 Most hypnotherapists taking on these types of cases will look for a referral from the Doctor or therapist who diagnosed the disorder before taking on such a client.
-If you want to consider working directly with me through my online or in-office sessions then check out my Hypnosis Services or if you’ve a specific need then contact me here.
+If you want to consider working directly with me on your specific needs through my online or in-office sessions, then check out my Special Hypnosis Services here.

 For those looking for some self-help options then there are hypnosis sessions available for download on the topic and you can find one covering Ablutophobia here >>>